-The consequence of COVID-19 will continue to impact AWI throughout the remainder of the year and into 2021.
-AWI will build adaptable budget scenarios and conduct rapid reviews of how the pandemic may impact the operating functions.
-Hence, In drafting both this AOP and the overarching three-year Strategic Plan, AWI's Board and Management have focused on continuing to address the key investment priorities identified by stakeholders.
-We will strive to continue to deliver targeted research, development and marketing investments that impact on the four key Measurement and Evaluation (M&E) drivers of productivity, efficiency, price and demand.
-During the 2020/21 financial year we will continue the process of realigning our resources to ensure we are structured for long term success.
+AWI will build adaptable budget scenarios and conduct rapid reviews of how the pandemic recovery may impact the operating functions.
+Hence with this AOP and the overarching three-year Strategic Plan, AWI's Board and Management remain focused on continuing to address the key investment priorities identified by stakeholders.
+We will strive to continue to deliver targeted research, development, extension, adoption and marketing investments that impact on the four key Measurement and Evaluation (M&E) drivers of productivity, efficiency, price and demand.
+During the 2021/22 financial year, we will continue the process of realigning our resources to ensure we are structured for long term success.

-The AOP will provide AWI personnel with a clear picture of their tasks and responsibilities in line with the targets contained within the Strategic Plan.
-The outcome for some of the targets will be achieved after the completion of the threeyear period due to the nature of the projects.

-In planning its operations for the 2020/21 financial year, AWI is acutely aware it is the custodian of woolgrower funds.
+This AOP provides AWI personnel with a clear picture of their tasks and responsibilities in line with the targets contained within the Strategic Plan.
+The outcome for some of the targets will be achieved after the completion of the three-year period due to the nature of the projects.
+In planning its operations for the 2021/22 financial year, AWI is acutely aware it is the custodian of woolgrower funds.
 In managing its programs, AWI will make certain that funds are managed prudently to achieve the maximum impact ensuring accountability, integrity, stewardship and transparency.
-An area of enhanced focus in the coming period is AWI's consultation with woolgrowers, industry and other stakeholders, which is key to the industry's success.
-In doing so, AWI's goal is to build trust and transparency across the supply chain by embedding into our operations an industry best-practice, structured, targeted and measurable engagement model.
+Consultation with woolgrowers, industry and other stakeholders, has been a priority throughout the 2020/21 period and will remain so in 2021/22.
+In doing so, AWI continues to build trust and transparency across the supply chain by embedding into our operations an industry best-practice, structured, targeted and measurable engagement model.